Los Pelambres

 Los Pelambres mine is a copper mine located in the north-central of Chile in Coquimbo Region.
 It is one of the largest copper reserves in the world, having estimated reserves of 4.9 billion tonnes of ore grading 0.65% copper.

-The deposit was first recognized by Willian Burford Braden in 1920.
 Production in 2012 was forecast at 390 tons of copper and 28,000 ounces of gold.
 The mine is served by Los Pelambres Airport, and by a water desalination facility at Los Vilos.
 A billion-dollar expansion project is underway.

+William Braden prospected the area near the future mine in 1914 but he did never discover the deposits.
+In the 1960s the ore deposit was discovered thanks to rock samples brought to the valley town of Illapel by an arriero.

 Geology

-The Upper Miocene tonalite stock is a north-south oriented oval, 4.5 by 2.4 km in size, which has undergone hydrothermal alteration.
+The Upper Miocene tonalite stock is a north–south oriented oval, 4.5 by 2.4 km in size, which has undergone hydrothermal alteration.
 The stock intruded into andesitic host rocks.
 Glaciation during the Pleistocene carved the U-shaped Los Pelambres valley.
 The head of the valley has the highest concentration of ore in a roche moutonnee.
 A core of potassium silicate alteration contains the economic copper-molybdenum mineralization.
 Sulfide minerals include chalcopyrite, bornite, pyrite and molybdenite.